The Magical Revolution of the Reincarnated Princess and the Genius Young Lady: Antagonists

 Anisphia's younger brother and the crown prince of the Kingdom of Palettia, as his sister gave up her right to the throne.
 He is also Euphyllia's ex-fiancé, after he broke off their engagement for allegedly bullying Lainie, his apparent love interest.
 It is eventually revealed that he has always admired his sister, which drove him to plot a revolution to purge the country's corrupt nobles who treated her as second-class due to their culture and religion of magical elitism.
-He steals Lainie's vampiric abilities to enact his plan to brainwash nobles and rule with power completely centralised to the Crown.
-In the end, while reconciling with Anisphia, he is disinherited and exiled for his attempted coup d'etat.
+He steals Lainie's vampiric abilities to enact his plan to brainwash nobles and rule as an autocrat.
+In the end, while he reconciles with Anisphia, he is disinherited and exiled for his attempted coup d'etat.